A Simple First-Order Algorithm for Full-Rank Equality Constrained Optimization

 Other OFFO methods for constrained optimization have been proposed.
-The stochastic algorithm proposed in \cite{BeraCurtRobiZhou21} uses a combined tangential and normal step for a quadratic model of a merit function.
-A (nontrivial) stochastic analysis of its convergence (albeit not its worst-case complexity) is provided.
-It also allows the use of second-order information, at the cost of a somewhat complicated algorithm. \cite{CurtRobiZhou24} extends this proposal to handle inequality constraints and provides an updated convergence analysis.
-The algorithm of \cite{FangNaMahoKola24} is more similar to ours, but differs in significant aspects.
-Although it uses tangential and normal steps, it does so at every iteration.
-The step in the Jacobian's nullspace is computed by a standard trust-region technique and a special rule is provided to update its radius.
-It also relies on an explicit penalty parameter with is updated in the course of the algorithm.
-Convergence of the algorithm is also analyzed in a stochastic setting.
-The method of \cite{CoelFernCostFerr24} is inspired by filter methods (another class of methods for nonlinear optimization \cite{FletLeyf02,FletLeyfToin02,FletGoulLeyfToinWaec02}) and also alternates between steps which attempts to reduce constraints' infeasibilities and ``optimality'' steps improving the objective function value, albeit ignoring the presence of constraints in the second case.
-Good numerical results are reported on deep learning problems, but no convergence theory or complexity analysis is provided\footnote{Since the optimality steps ignore the constraints' geometry, it seems possible that their effect might significantly decrease feasibility and that cycling could occur.}.
+The stochastic SQP method of \cite{CurtRobiZhou24} is more general in that it also handles inequality constraints and provides a (nontrivial) stochastic analysis of its convergence (albeit not its worst-case complexity).
+It also allow the use of second-order information, at the cost of a quite complicated algorithm.
+The method of \cite{CoelFernCostFerr24} is inspired by filter methods (another class of methods for nonlinear optimization \cite{FletLeyf02,FletLeyfToin02,FletGoulLeyfToinWaec02}) and also alternates between steps which attempts to reduce constraints's infeasibilities and ``optimality'' steps improving the objective function value, albeit ignoring the presence of constraints in the second case.
+Good numerical results are reported on deep learning problems, but no convergence theory or complexity analysis is provided\footnote{Since the optimality steps ignore the constraints's geometry, it seems possible that their effect might significantly decrease feasibility and that cycling could occur.}.

-In view of these comments, we summarize our contributions as follows. \begin{enumerate} \item In order to solve problem \req{problem}, we propose an ``adaptive' switching'' algorithm, dubbed \al{ADSWITCH}, which can be viewed as a simplified trust-funnel method. \al{ADSWITCH} uses the purely OFFO first-order AdaGrad algorithm in the plane tangent to the constraints. \item We provide a complete worst-case complexity analysis for the case where the objective's gradient and the constraints are deterministic, under assumptions similar to those used in \cite{BeraCurtRobiZhou21,CurtRobiZhou24}. \item We illustrate the practical behaviour of the method on a subset of the {\sf CUTEst} problems \cite{GoulOrbaToin15b} as provided by the S2MPJ environment \cite{GratToin24}. \end{enumerate}
+In view of these comments, we summarize our contributions as follows. \begin{enumerate} \item In order to solve problem \req{problem}, we propose an ``adaptive' switching'' algorithm, dubbed \al{ADSWITCH}, which can be viewed as a simplified trust-funnel method. \al{ADSWITCH} uses the purely OFFO first-order AdaGrad algorithm in the plane tangent to the constraints. \item We provide a complete worst-case complexity analysis for the case where the objective's gradient can be deterministic or contaminated by random noise and the constraints are deterministic, under assumptions similar to those used in \cite{CurtRobiZhou24}. \item We illustrate the practical behaviour of the method on a subset of the {\sf CUTEst} problems \cite{GoulOrbaToin15b} as provided by the S2MPJ environment \cite{GratToin24}, both in the deterministic and noisy contexts. \end{enumerate}

 The paper is organized as follows.
 The \al{ADSWITCH} algorithm is introduced in Section~\ref{sec:algo} together with the necessary concepts and notation.
 Section~\ref{sec:det-comp} contains the relevant complexity analysis.
 Numerical illustration is finally proposed in Section~\ref{sec:numerics} while some conclusions and perspectives are discussed in Section~\ref{sec:concl}.